Dr. Du Bois Resigns

 At its meeting July 9, the Board adopted the following resolution:

-RESOLVED, That it is with the deepest regret that we hereby accept the resignation of Dr. W. E. B. Du Bois as editor of the Crisis, as a member of the Board of Directors, as Director of Publications and Research, as a member of the Board of the Crisis Publishing Company, and as a member of the Spingarn Medal Award Committee; and we desire at the same time to record our sense of the loss which his resignation will bring not only to the members of this Board but to every loyal member of the Association.
+RESOLVED, That it is with the deepest regret that we hereby accept the resignation of Dr. W. E. B. Du Bois as editor of The Crisis, as a member of the Board of Directors, as Director of Publications and Research, as a member of the Board of The Crisis Publishing Company, and as a member of the Spingarn Medal Award Committee; and we desire at the same time to record our sense of the loss which his resignation will bring not only to the members of this Board but to every loyal member of the Association.

 Dr. Du Bois joined the Association in 1910 as Director of Publications and Research.
 The Association was then a few months old.
 He was already a distinguished teacher, scholar and man of letters, Professor of Sociology in Atlanta University, and author of “Souls of Black Folk” and other works which had deeply moved the white world as well as the black.
 The ideas which he had propounded for a decade were the same ideas that had brought the Association into being.